shalligoel/MountkirkGames/README.md

 Credits & Source from: https://github.com/wwwtyro/Astray

 ### Launching
 Create a custom VPC with three subnets, one in usa, asia and Europe.
-Create appropriate firewall rules.
+Create appropriate firewall rules for port 22, 80 and 5000.

 1. Provision a Google Compute Engine (GCE) with Apache Web Server and Git Installed using below startup script. <br/><br/>
 apt update <br/>